2000 United States presidential debates

-The United States presidential election debates were held during the 2000 presidential election.
-Three debates were held between Republican candidate, Texas Governor George W. Bush and Democratic incumbent Vice President Al Gore, the major candidates.
-One debate was held with their vice presidential running mates, Dick Cheney and Joe Lieberman.
-All four debates were sponsored by the non-profit Commission on Presidential Debates (CPD), which has organized presidential debates since its establishment in 1987.

-The vice presidential debate was held on October 5 at Centre College.
-The presidential debates were held on October 3 at the University of Massachusetts Boston, October 11 at Wake Forest University, and October 17 at Washington University in St. Louis, ahead of the November 7 Election Day.
-Jim Lehrer moderated each of the presidential debates.
-In each of the first two debates, the candidates received questions in turn with two minutes to answer and a 60-second rebuttal.
-The third and final debate featured a town hall meeting format.
+The 2000 United States presidential debates were a series of debates held during the 2000 presidential election.

+The Commission on Presidential Debates (CPD), a bipartisan organization formed in 1987, organized four debates among the major party candidates, sponsored three presidential debates and one vice presidential debate.
+Only Democratic nominee Al Gore and Republican nominee George W. Bush met the criteria for inclusion in the debates, and thus were the only two to appear in the debates sponsored by the Commission on Presidential Debates.
+The CPD-sponsored vice presidential debate took place between their respective vice presidential running mates, Joe Lieberman and Dick Cheney.

 Debate schedule

 Participant selection

 In 2000, the following eight candidates achieved ballot access in enough states to mathematically win the election via the Electoral College:

 Responding to criticism received from the exclusion of Ross Perot in the 1996 campaign, the Commission on Presidential Debates adjusted the criteria used to invite candidates, announcing on January 6, 2000 that third-party candidates would have to reach 15 percent in pre-debate polls to receive an invitation.

 Only Governor George W. Bush and Vice President Al Gore met the CPD selection criteria for any of the presidential debates.
 As a result, only Dick Cheney and Joe Lieberman met the criteria for the vice presidential debate.

+Bush initially refused to participate in all three CPD debates, instead proposing that he and Gore meet for just one CPD-sponsored debate, and another two debates of one hour each, hosted on Meet the Press and Larry King Live.
+However, the Bush campaign eventually assented to the three Commission-scheduled debates.